silnrsi/pysilfont/docs/scripts.md

 The normalization follows the [default behaviours](docs.md#normalization), but these can be overridden using [custom parameters](parameters.md)

-VERSION can be 2, 3 or 3ff.
-3ff produces a hybrid UFO for use with FontForge input which is UFO3 but with format 1 glyphs
+\-v VERSION can be 2, 3

 If you are a macOS user, see _pysilfont/actionsosx/README.txt_ to install an action that will enable you to run psfnormalize without using the command line.